 One of the best things that happened when I stopped shopping for 3 years is that I was able to completely reinvent and rediscover my style.

-In 3 years I started to really see a pattern in the clothes that I wanted to wear over and over again and really helped me understand what my favorite clothing items are.
+In those 3 years, I started to really see a pattern in the clothes that I wanted to wear over and over again.
+Seeing these patterns really helped me understand what my favorite clothing items are.

-Pre-planning my purchases was one of the smartest ways to keep control of your spending and ensure that you will wear the clothes that you bring home.
+Pre-planning purchases is one of the smartest ways to keep control of your spending and ensure that you will wear the clothes that you bring home.

 Starting a minimalist journey required me to go through a lot of major life changes including minimizing my wardrobe and then finding a good balance with clothing.